lgbt-foundation/whitepaper/pinkpaper.md

 The estimated LGBT share of the global household wealth is $16 trillion ([LGBT Capital, 2016](http://www.lgbt-capital.com/docs/Estimated_LGBT-Wealth_(table)_-_May_2016.pdf)) which constitutes a significant portion (6%) of the estimated global household wealth of $250 trillion ([Credit Suisse Research Institute: Global Wealth Report 2015](https://publications.credit-suisse.com/tasks/render/file/?fileID=F2425415-DCA7-80B8-EAD989AF9341D47E)).
 The estimated global purchasing power of the LGBT economy in 2016 was between $2 trillion and $4.6 trillion (Peter Jordan (LGBT Consumer Trends), 2018).
 This represents a significant portion (3.9%) of the estimated global purchasing power of $115.6 trillion ([World Bank, 2015](https://data.worldbank.org/indicator/NY.GDP.MKTP.PP.CD?end=2016&start=1990&view=chart&year_high_desc=false)).

 The geographical breakdown of this spending power is roughly proportional to the standard breakdown of total purchasing power, with Asian spending dominating all other markets (more than both the US and European Union combined).
-This is particularly relevant considering the size of Asian cryptocurrency markets and penetration of cryptocurrency technologies.
+This is particularly relevant considering the size of Asian cryptocurrency markets and penetration of cryptocurrency technologies<sup>abst-3</sup>.
 In mid-2017, Asia was estimated to constitute 38% of all cryptocurrency users ([Cambridge, 2017, p.109](https://www.jbs.cam.ac.uk/fileadmin/user_upload/research/centres/alternative-finance/downloads/2017-global-cryptocurrency-benchmarking-study.pdf)).
 However, it is difficult to ascertain how many of these users are speculative in nature.

 Western economies offer a combination of technological progress and LGBT freedoms, offering the biggest potential for adopting products that intersect these markets.
 The North American and European Union LGBT markets, both worth about $1 trillion (LGBT GDP, WEALTH & TRAVEL 2016 by LGBT Capital, 2016<sup>econ-1</sup>), are of particular note.